It is NOT WHAT you

 may rise not only for future inflationary worries, but also due to a

 lower US dollar.
 Our US Dollar Index Fair Value

-also the lurking danger that the US will no longer be the world's sole
+US Dollar will no longer be the world's sole

-may become necessary for the FED to defend the US dollar or that
+has been necessary for the FED to defend the US dollar and

 outright intervention from the US Treasury in the currency markets may